jamiephillips212/reading-notes/README.md

 *About Me*

-My Name is Jamie Phillips, I currently reside in the Oklahoma City Metro area.
+- My Name is Jamie Phillips, I currently reside in the Oklahoma City Metro area.
 I was born and raised here in Oklahoma City.
+- I used to be part of a choir group back in Highschool and have a bit of performing arts under my belt.
-I'm extremely new to coding and looking forward to learning more about it.
+- I'm extremely new to coding and looking forward to learning more about it.

 ~~Growth Mindset~~